fasakinhenry/Typescript-Mastery/lesson05-Type_Casting/README.md

-# Lesson 01 - Start Here
+# Lesson 05 - Type Casting

-This lesson covers the basics of setting up a TypeScript project, including installation, configuration, and compiling TypeScript code to JavaScript.
+This lesson covers Type Casting, also known as Type Assertion.

 ## Topics Covered

-- Installing TypeScript
-- Setting up `tsconfig.json`
-- Writing my first TypeScript code
-- Compiling TypeScript to JavaScript
-- Running the compiled JavaScript code
+- Definition of Type casting
+- Conversion to a less or more specific type
+- Different keywords for type casting.
+Using the `as` keyword or angle brackets;
+- Usage of Type Casting
+- Double casting or Forced casting
+- Document Object Model(DOM) types.
+E.g HTMLImageElement type
-- Understanding TypeScript types
+- Simple copyright example to demonstrate types

 ## How to run the code